SvenMeyer/VehicleHistoryLog/avoiding_common_attacks.md

 `using SafeMath for uint256;`

 ### Timestamp Dependence
-Not used, so it not a possible attack possibility.
+Not used, so it not a possible attack scenario.

 ### Transaction-Ordering Dependence (TOD) / Front Running
-Not used, so it not a possible attack possibility.
+Not used, so it not a possible attack scenario.

 ### DoS with (Unexpected) revert / DoS with Block Gas Limit
 Only `SafeTransferFrom(...)` is used to prevent such attacks.